PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-row-actions.md

 # How to use Row actions

 In addition to displaying data tables, Grid component also comes with a lot of additional features.
-One is the Row actions.
+One is Row actions.

 ## What is a Row action?